deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 ## Overview

-In addition to the standard way, [workflows](workflowfile.html) can be executed on a cluster in a batch mode.
+Production-ready [workflows](workflowfile.html) can be exported as standalone Spark applications and executed on any cluster in a batch mode.
-This feature allows you to deploy workflows as independent
-<a target="_blank" href="http://spark.apache.org">Apache Spark</a> applications.

-Seahorse Batch Workflow Executor {{ site.WORKFLOW_EXECUTOR_VERSION }} is an Apache Spark application that allows you to execute workflows in batch mode.
+Seahorse Batch Workflow Executor {{ site.WORKFLOW_EXECUTOR_VERSION }} is an Apache Spark application that allows you to execute standalone workflows.
-This functionality can facilitate integration of Seahorse with other data processing systems.
+This functionality can facilitate integration of Seahorse with other data processing systems and manage the execution of workflows outside of Seahorse Editor.

 <div class="centered-container" markdown="1">
   ![Seahorse Batch Workflow Executor Overview](./img/batch_overview.png){: .centered-image .img-responsive}